 There's been so much pivoting in our world, we were all kind of turned upside down back in March.
 For you, maybe your spouse, unfortunately, lost their job.
 Maybe you went from working and being around people every day, to working at home.
 Maybe your kids are distance-learning, or they are doing a hybrid thing, and they're learning at home while you're trying to work as well.
 Maybe you haven’t been able to spend time with extended family, or haven’t been able to have fun or with your friend's social occasions for vacations.

-We are trying to make sense in this unbalanced world, and I know that it can be hard to stay positive.
+We are trying to make sense of this unbalanced world, and I know that it can be hard to stay positive.
 It can be hard to move forward.
 It can be hard to find the best in this situation.
 But, I am a making “lemonade out of lemons” kind of gal, and I have to try to find the good in what happens.
-I have been through more more difficult stuff than 2020- I've lost both of my parents to terrible diseases.
-I suffered from autoimmune disease- I couldn't get out of bed, and I was so sick and tired and suffering depression a few years ago that I had a break down.
+I have been through more difficult stuff than in 2020- I've lost both of my parents to terrible diseases.
+I suffered from an autoimmune disease- I couldn't get out of bed, and I was so sick and tired and suffering depression a few years ago that I had a breakdown.

-There are two ways that we can approach those the situations.
-We can be angry and bitter- we can just stay stagnant and just except the change and not do anything about it.
+There are two ways that we can approach those situations.
+We can be angry and bitter- we can just stay stagnant and just accept the change and not do anything about it.

 Or we can take those situations, and we can grow from them, learn and pivot.

 It is really all up to you.
 Will you pivot?

 To schedule a FREE 30 min call with me to see if my life coaching program is right for you- click here.

 Love what you see here?

 Follow Sheri on social media!